awsdocs/amazon-connect-admin-guide/doc_source/connect-tokyo-region.md

 The steps necessary to claim a phone number for an Amazon Connect instance you create in the Asia Pacific \(Tokyo\) Region are different than the steps to claim a phone number in other AWS Regions\.
 Use the information in this section to claim a phone number for your instance\.
 Amazon Connect does not support porting phone numbers in the Asia Pacific \(Tokyo\) Region at this time\.

-Use the information in this section to claim a phone number for an Amazon Connect instance that you create in the Asia Pacific \(Tokyo\) Region\.
-This procedure is different than what you would use to claim a phone number in other AWS Regions\.
-Amazon Connect does not support porting phone numbers in the Asia Pacific \(Tokyo\) Region at this time\.

 ## Port and Protocol Requirements for Using Amazon Connect in the Asia Pacific \(Tokyo\) Region<a name="tokyo-ports"></a>

 If your agents use a softphone for Amazon Connect, you must allow traffic in both directions between the network on which the CCP is running and the Amazon Connect for the region in which you created your instance\.
 The required addresses for instances created in the Asia Pacific \(Tokyo\) Region Region include the following: